-3.70 Radlett is on of the few stations within the M25 without access to the benefits of TfL's Oyster Card Services.
+3.70 Radlett is the only Thameslink station with the M25 without access to the benefit of TfL's Oyster Card.
 There is a demand, particularly from young people and less regular public transport users, to extend the Oyster Card to Radlett station.
-Currently, the Oyster Card area stops at Elstree and Borehamwood station.
+Currently, the Oyster Card area stops at Elstree and Borehamwood station but this is being reviewed.
 The higher fares encourage people to drive to Elstree and Borehamwood, or even Stanmore, to save money.
 This is clearly inefficient in terms of time, fuel and road usage.
 Young people, of which the 2011 Census indicated there were 2060 in Radlett, are particularly disadvantaged, being non-drivers.
 Improvements to local bus services are essential to many, particularly to the older and the young and those without cars.